 Lesley Marshall lives in Maungatapere and divides her time between teaching and editing, and answering needy phone calls from various children, both biological and surrogate.
 It makes for a very interesting life.

-Mary McCallum is an award-winning poet and fiction writer with one novel and a chapbook to her name, and a children’s book on the way.
+Mary McCallum is an award-winning poet and fiction writer with one novel and a chapbook to her name, and a children’s book Dappled Annie and the Tigrish newly published by Gecko Press.
 She is also a recent convert to flash fiction which she sees as a terrific hybrid of poetry and fiction.
 Mary earns her living as a freelance writer and tutor, and has recently started up a niche publisher Makaro Press.
-Mary McCallum was placed third in the 2013 National Flash Fiction Day competition
+Mary McCallum was placed third in the 2013 National Flash Fiction Day competition.

 Timothy McGiven is from Otorohonga and a third-year Waikato University student, currently studying a bachelor of Science and majoring in Psychology.